Nan Phinney: Career

-Post doctoral positions
+Postdoctoral positions

-From 1972 through 1980, Phinney held post doc positions from École Polytechnique and the University of Oxford, working at CERN on high-energy particle physics experiments.
-Initially she worked on the hyperon experiment on the Proton Synchrotron, butf or most of her time at CERN she worked with the CERN, Columbia, Oxford, Rockefeller group in IR-1 of the Intersecting Storage Rings.
+From 1972 through 1980, Phinney held post-doc positions from École Polytechnique and the University of Oxford, working at CERN on high-energy particle physics experiments.
+Initially she worked on the hyperon experiment on the Proton Synchrotron, but for most of her time at CERN she worked with the CERN, Columbia, Oxford, Rockefeller group in IR-1 of the Intersecting Storage Rings.
 The group studied wide-angle scattering, and Phinney's work was primarily data acquisition.

 Stanford Linear Accelerator Center

 In 1981 Phinney was one of the first physicists hired to work on the Stanford Linear Collider (SLC), the world's first linear collider.
 With technical expertise and leadership qualities, she became SLC program coordinator from 1990 to 1998.
 She led the effort "to make the accelerator perform — an enormous challenge that took constant effort", according to Burt Richter.
 Prof. David Burke said she "became an international spokesperson for the new technology as a result of her scientific expertise as well as her ability to talk to audiences ranging from scientists to government officials".

 In 2004 Phinney was elected chair of the Division of the Physics of Beams executive committee of the American Physical Society.
 She has served on the second International Linear Collider Technical Review Committee as well as the U.S. Linear Collider Steering Group Accelerator Task Force and the United Kingdom Linear Collider Machine Advisory Committee.
 According to Richter, she has brought "her hard-won wisdom and experience on linear colliders to the worldwide linear collider design efforts".